flex-is/git-hooks/README.md

 This repository contains useful bash functions for git hooks, including sharing hooks with your team.

+> 💡 See [documentation](/docs/functions.md) for the list of all functions.

-## Installation
+# Installation

+First, download the distributable file and save it to the desired location.
+To eliminate conflicts, create a dedicated file, e.g. `~/.bash_functions`.

 `$ curl -s https://raw.githubusercontent.com/flex-is/git-hooks/VERSION/dist/all.sh -o ~/.bash_functions`

-Download the latest distributable file to the desired location.
-To eliminate conflicts, you can create a dedicated file `~/.bash_functions` and import it in `~/.bash_aliases`:
+# Import

+To actually use the functions, you have to "import" or "include" them into your shell environment.
+You can import them directly in `~/.bash_aliases`:

 ```bash
 if [ -f ~/.bash_functions ]; then